New Zealand Law Commission: Modifications to the Law Commission

 In 2007 the Government’s practice of responding to the Law Commission’s reports within six months changed to be more efficient.
 The Minster responsible for the Law Commission would now submit a Cabinet paper on the Law Commission’s recommendations.
 This paper would be prepared by the Law Commission on the Minster’s behalf reflecting the views of the Minster and all relevant agencies.
 If Cabinet accepted the recommendations, it would invite the relevant Minster or the Law Commission itself to issue drafting instructions and add the bill to the legislative program.
 If this occurred, no other formal Government response was needed.

 However, if the recommendations where rejected would the Government have to formally respond by presenting a paper to the House of Representatives within 120 working days of the Commission’s report.
-The then Prime Minster Helen Clark hoped that this change would “ensure law reform proposals are considered in a timely fashion and in general should result in legislation being introduced expeditiously”.
+The then Prime Minister Helen Clark hoped that this change would “ensure law reform proposals are considered in a timely fashion and in general should result in legislation being introduced expeditiously”.

 In 2009 this process was adjusted slightly so that the Minster whose portfolio included law reform would determine which agency prepares the cabinet paper instead of the default being the Law Commission.
 The process for selecting projects for the Law Commission also changed.
 In 2007 instructions were issued requiring projects for the annual Law Commissions work program to be agreed upon by Cabinet.
 In 2009 the instructions removed this requirement with the Minister responsible for the Law Commission being able to set the program without it needing to be approved by Cabinet.
 The criteria for projects to be added to the program was laid out in these instructions to ensure projects selected suit the purpose of the Law Commission and had the support of relevant portfolio’s Minister.

 All of this tweaking seems to have been successful.
 There are now higher rates of adoption of the Commission’s reports, with approximately 75-80% of its recommendations being adopted.
 However, these improvements cannot be tied directly to any one change in practice or structure and could be due to other factors.
 For example, factors such as changes in the political and economic climate, changing membership of the Commission and the topics the Commission focused on.

 The most recent change to the Law Commission was made in 2012.
 The Commission President was given the additional responsibility of certifying revision bills.
 Revision bills are prepared by the Parliamentary Council Office.
 They are not intended to change the substantive content of the law but simply to update it, so it has more modern plain language and follows current formats and drafting styles.
 The Legislation Act 2012 states that such bills must be certified before introduction.
 This is done by a panel that includes the President of the Law Commission, the Solicitor-General, a retired High Court Judge, and the Chief Parliamentary Counsel.